-\textbf{Large Language Models.} In addition to inconclusive theoretical studies on transformer limitations, there is also a discussion on large language models.
-The most noteworthy study is on the emerging abilities and capabilities that are claimed to be unique in the large models.
-The emerging abilities extend to the compositionality of the models.
-Although there are several experiments indicating these emerging capabilities, at least two papers disclaim their existence.
+In addition to inconclusive theoretical studies on transformer limitations, there are controversial results on large language models.
+The most noteworthy study is on the emerging abilities and capabilities claimed to be unique in the large models. \tp{The emerging abilities relate to the generalization to new and complex tasks in LLMs.
+This kind of ability is also a feature of models' compositional learning ability, allowing them to perform in novel compositional situations~\citep{yu2023skillmixflexibleexpandablefamily}.} \tp{Multiple works have shown the existence of emergent abilities of LLMs~\citep{wei2022emergentabilitieslargelanguage}.
+The recent work of~\citet{arora2023theoryemergencecomplexskills} provides a mathematical framework for identifying complex skills in language models.
+They use the LLM Scaling Rule to argue that emergent skills are the results of reducing excessive loss.
+This excessive loss enables the model to learn how to utilize and combine skills from downstream tasks during training.
+Their claims are based on the assumption that language inherently contains a random mix of complex skills.} Although several experiments reveal these emerging capabilities, at least two papers disclaim their existence.
 The first group provides a theoretical proof based on a mathematical framework.
-They illustrate that the emerging ability appears due to the selected evaluation metrics that are nonlinear and discontinuous~\cite{schaeffer2023emergent}.
+They illustrate that the emerging ability appears due to the selected evaluation metrics that are nonlinear and discontinuous~\citep{schaeffer2023emergent}.
 They show as an artifact of the evaluation metrics, even simple models such as CNNs can show emerging abilities.
 Therefore, they conclude that emerging abilities may not be a fundamental property of the large models.